witnesszc23/CSE3241/Instructions and contributions.md

 Instructions for installing and using our code:
-1. Copy all our files into your php directory(There is NO subfolder).
+1. Copy all our files(4 csv files, 1 sql file, 1 php file)into your php directory(There is NO subfolder).
 2. Begin the project by installing the necessary tables and insert the relevant data into database using the sql codes.
+Here, we import our data using the command "load data infile", in order for you to test smoothly, we change the paths to our datasets as default ones like 'AMZN.csv'.
+You should be able to use them once you copied all of our files into your directory.
-3. Start your php server and start evaluating.
+3. Start your php server and start evaluating, our php file's name is "Final_project_page.php".
 4. Input your fixed amount of money on the top of the webpage and then invest them in one to four stocks on a given date.
-You can do this through input values or using the slidebar.
+You can divide your money through inputting values or using the slidebar.
 5. After you are done with the investment, hit 'Calculate' and our website will show you a breakdown for your gain/loss.

 PS: